Welcome to the new AIVRS Director’s Toolkit

 - Tribal Vocational Rehabilitation - A History

-Tribal Vocational Rehabilitation began in the 1970’s following successful advocacy at the federal level by the Navajo Nation to capture funds to develop American Indian Vocational Rehabilitation projects in order to serve tribal people with disabilities.
+Tribal Vocational Rehabilitation began in the 1970’s following successful advocacy at the federal level by the Navajo Nation to obtain funds to develop American Indian Vocational Rehabilitation projects in order to serve tribal people with disabilities.

 The Arizona Division of Vocational Rehabilitation awarded the Navajo Nation government a three-year Establishment Grant that required matching funds from the Tribe, to begin serving people with disabilities living on the Navajo Reservation, 1975.